chrisnoonan98675/site/xl-testview/concept/key-concepts.markdown

 ## Plugins

-XL TestView integrates with your test tools through *plugins* that search for test results and import results into XL TestView. {% comment %}You can create a [custom plugin](/xl-testview/how-to/create-a-test-tool-plugin.html).{% endcomment %}
+XL TestView integrates with your test tools through *plugins* that search for test results and import results into XL TestView.
+You can create a [custom plugin](/xl-testview/how-to/create-a-custom-test-results-parser.html) if your prefered test tool is not supported by XL TestView out of the box.

-## Test parsers
+## Test result parsers
-Test parsers are small programs that interpret the results of test tools.
+Test result parsers are small programs that interpret the results of test tools.
 Several parsers are provided out of the box, and additional parsers can be written.
-See [Test parser](xl-testview/concept/test-parser).
+See [Test result parser](xl-testview/concept/test-result-parser.html).

 ## Test tools
-Test tools are the programs used to test software, such as JUnit, Fitnesse or Gatling.
+Test tools are the programs used to test software, such as JUnit, FitNesse or Gatling.
 XL TestView interprets their results.